AlexVCS/100-days-of-code/log.md

 **Thoughts** MongoDB and GraphQL have been talked about by other developers I know a lot.
 I'm excited to work with them more in my projects.

 **Link(s) to work**: N/A (for now)

+### Day 9: November 9th, 2020

+**Today's Progress**: Did more of the freeCodeCamp MERNG course.
+Setup a MongoDB database and built out GraphQL schema.
+Reviewed React documentation, it's good to take a step back and remember what's at the core of your stack.

+**Thoughts** I may take a little detour from what I've been working on and explore Next.js.
+Keep hearing good things about it and want to know a little more about it.

+**Link(s) to work**: N/A (for now)